-- 1. Vehicles parked outside of their designated parking lot are subject to a citation or vehicle tow when found to be in violation of the parking rules and regulations. - Parking decals must be displayed in the lower left inside corner (driver's side) of the windshield.
+- a.
+Vehicles parked outside of their designated parking lot are subject to a citation or vehicle tow when found to be in violation of the parking rules and regulations. - b.
+Parking decals must be displayed in the lower left inside corner (driver's side) of the windshield.
 Please display the current year decal only.
 The decal must be attached with its own adhesive, and cannot be transferred to another vehicle or person.
 The Department of Public Safety reserves the right to deny access to university properties to any vehicle not displaying the proper decal.
-Q-Cards MUST be presented upon request. - Decals that are improperly attached, show signs of being transferred, duplicated or manipulated in any way will not be considered valid.
-The Department of Public Safety may seize invalid or misused parking decals at any time. - 4.
+Q-Cards MUST be presented upon request. - c.
+Decals that are improperly attached, show signs of being transferred, duplicated or manipulated in any way will not be considered valid.
+The Department of Public Safety may seize invalid or misused parking decals at any time. - d.
 The person to whom a vehicle is registered is responsible for all parking citations issued to the vehicle regardless of who is operating the vehicle.
-Parking citations cannot be transferred to another My Parking account. - 5.
+Parking citations cannot be transferred to another My Parking account. - e.
 All parking citation payments are processed online in each student's My Parking account.
 Credit, debit and e-check are accepted forms of payment.
 All fines double after 15 days for nonpayment and a HOLD is placed on the student's account.
-Parking appeal information may be found in the complete parking rules and regulations, which may be found online. - 6.
-Unless noted above, all other parking areas and roadways are prohibited and will result in the issuance of a parking citation. - 7.
+Parking appeal information may be found in the complete parking rules and regulations, which may be found online.

+- f.
+Unless noted above, all other parking areas and roadways are prohibited and will result in the issuance of a parking citation.

+- g.
 A legal parking space is defined as an area specifically designated for parking, which typically is defined by parking blocks and/or painted surface lines and/or indicated with appropriate signage.
 Areas not identified as parking areas should be viewed as "NO PARKING" zones, and in most cases are considered a fire lane or safety hazard.
 Vehicles parked illegally will be issued a citation and WILL BE TOWED at the owner's expense.
 Parking on campus is prohibited on grass and in areas where it would mar landscaping, create a safety hazard, or interfere with the use of University facilities.
-Such areas include, but are not limited to: - a.
-Posted No Parking Zones - b.
-Yellow zones - c.
-Fire lanes - d.
-Access areas - e.
-Crosswalks - f.
-Sidewalks - g.
-Hash mark areas - h.
-Areas designed for special vehicles - 8.
+Such areas include, but are not limited to:

+- i.
+Posted No Parking Zones

+- ii.
+Yellow zones

+- iii.
+Fire lanes

+- iv.
+Access areas

+- v.
+Crosswalks

+- vi.
+Sidewalks

+- vii.
+Hash mark areas

+- viii.
+Areas designed for special vehicles

+- h.
 Removal of cones or barriers is not permitted.
 Violators will be issued a parking citation and towed at the owner's expense.